 Kudos to the developers for making this excellent aid available.

 Chris Bailey has a helpful TEDx talk on some basic practices to help improve focus.If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
-While you're at it, be sure to grab my free e-book on SBL style.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).